6ru14/ValidatorMDLPA/README.md

             - This file will move all the files into a folder named 'Validator_(version)'.
         - 4_ToZip.py
             - This file will zip the folder into an archive, ready to be exported.

+- Rule Changes:
+    - New rule description until rule 131 (more will come in the future)